Radius and ulna

 Watch video

 The radius and ulna are the two bones of the forearm.
-They articulate with the humerus at the elbow, and with the carpal bones at the wrist.
-In the anatomical position, the radius sits on the lateral aspect of the forearm, while the ulna is found medially.
+They articulate proximally with the humerus at the elbow, and distally with the carpal bones at the wrist.
+In the anatomical position, the radius is positioned on the lateral aspect of the forearm, while the ulna is found medially.

 The radius and ulna articulate with each other at the proximal and distal radioulnar joints, while their bodies are connected by an interosseous membrane.
-These two joints allow the radius to move around the ulna, giving us the familiar palm facing up (supinated) or palm facing down (pronated) positions of the forearm.
+These two joints allow the radius to move around the ulna, allowing for a palm facing up (supinated) or palm facing down (pronated) positioning of the forearm.

 Watch the following video and browse the atlas below to learn about the main features of these two bones.